 In untreated Lyme disease, the late stage begins months to years after initial infection.
 Arthritis develops in about 60% of patients within several months, occasionally up to 2 yr, of disease onset (as defined by EM).
 Intermittent swelling and pain in a few large joints, especially the knees, typically recur for several years.
 Affected knees commonly are much more swollen than painful; they are often hot, but rarely red.
 Baker cysts may form and rupture.
 Malaise, fatigue, and low-grade fever may precede or accompany arthritis attacks.
 In about 10% of patients, knee involvement is chronic (unremittent for ≥ 6 mo).
 Other late findings (occurring years after onset) include an antibiotic-sensitive skin lesion (acrodermatitis chronica atrophicans) and chronic CNS abnormalities, either polyneuropathy or a subtle encephalopathy with mood, memory, and sleep disorders.

 Cultures of blood and relevant body fluids (eg, CSF, joint fluid) may be obtained, primarily to diagnose other pathogens.
-Acute (IgM) and convalescent (IgG) antibody titers may be helpful; positive enzyme-linked immunosorbent assay (ELISA) titers should be confirmed by Western blot.
+Acute (IgM) and convalescent (IgG) antibody titers 2 wk apart may be helpful; positive enzyme-linked immunosorbent assay (C6 ELISA) titers should be confirmed by Western blot.
 However, seroconversion may be late (eg, > 4 wk) or occasionally absent (eg, if patients received prior antibiotic therapy), and positive IgG titers alone represent previous exposure.
+If only IgM bands are detected on Western blot, especially long after exposure, the results are often false positive.
 PCR testing of CSF or synovial fluid is often positive when those sites are involved.
 Consequently, diagnosis depends on both test results and the presence of typical findings.
 A classic EM rash strongly suggests Lyme disease, particularly when supported by other elements (eg, recent tick bite, exposure to endemic area, typical systemic symptoms).

 In the absence of rash, diagnosis is more difficult.
 Early-disseminated disease may mimic idiopathic RA in children and reactive arthritis and atypical RA in adults.
 Important negative RA findings in adults include usually absent morning stiffness, subcutaneous nodules, iridocyclitis, mucosal lesions, rheumatoid factor, and antinuclear antibodies.

-Lyme disease may manifest with a musculoskeletal aseptic meningitis syndrome in summer.
-Although ehrlichiosis, a rickettsial infection, is transmitted by the same tick (see Ehrlichiosis and Anaplasmosis), clinical coinfection is rare.
+Although anaplasmosis, a rickettsial infection, is transmitted by the same tick, clinical coinfection is rare.
 The lack of leukopenia, thrombocytopenia, elevated aminotransferases, and inclusion bodies in neutrophils helps distinguish Lyme disease from human granulocytic anaplasmosis.
+Another tick-borne illness, ehrlichiosis (see Ehrlichiosis and Anaplasmosis), which has many similar clinical manifestations, is transmitted by a different tick.
 Lack of hemolytic anemia (unelevated LDH) and thrombocytopenia helps exclude babesiosis.
 Acute rheumatic fever is considered in the occasional patient with migratory polyarthralgias and either an increased PR interval or chorea (as a manifestation of meningoencephalitis).
 However, patients with Lyme disease rarely have heart murmurs or evidence of a preceding streptococcal infection.

 In areas where Lyme disease is endemic, many patients report arthralgias, fatigue, difficulty concentrating, or other nonspecific symptoms.
-Without a history of EM or other symptoms of early-localized or early-disseminated Lyme disease, few of these patients actually have Lyme disease.
-In such patients, elevated IgG titers (with normal IgM titers) indicate past exposure, not current or persistent infection, and may lead to long and unnecessary courses of antibiotic therapy.
+Few patients who have these symptoms but have had no history of EM or other symptoms of early-localized or early-disseminated Lyme disease actually have Lyme disease.
+In such patients, elevated IgG titers (with normal IgM titers) indicate past exposure, not current or persistent infection, and may, if misinterpreted, lead to long and unnecessary courses of antibiotic therapy.
+There is no evidence linking B. burgdorferi infection to this fibromyalgia-like or chronic fatigue–like syndrome, often termed chronic Lyme disease.

 For symptomatic relief, NSAIDs may be used.
 Complete heart block may require a temporary pacemaker.
 Tense knee joints due to effusions require aspiration.
 Some genetically predisposed patients with arthritis of the knee that persists despite antibiotic therapy may respond to arthroscopic synovectomy.